iszry/BUAA_OS/README.md

-# BUAA_OS
+# Operation System(C)
-This is a operating system designed in BUAA.
+An operation system designed in the 2022-Spring OS course in BUAA.